 Rhett Samuel Price offers a solid narration of the power of education in this fascinating story of two early-nineteenth-century African-American men, James McCune Smith and Henry Highland Garnet.
-Their mothers were former slaves, and they grew up to meet heroes of the American Revolution and blaze trails in scholarship.
+Their mothers were formerly enslaved, and they grew up to meet heroes of the American Revolution and blaze trails in scholarship.
 Price carries the listener along nicely, varying his tone to capture their moments of pride, frustration, and anger.
 In quoting direct material, he alters his voice, giving listeners clear cues.
-The audiobook also chronicles the Mulberry Street New York African Free School, a groundbreaking endeavor, and the debate over educating free black Americans or resettling them in Africa.
+The audiobook also chronicles the Mulberry Street New York African Free School, a groundbreaking endeavor, and the debate over educating free Black Americans or resettling them in Africa.
 R.C.G. © AudioFile 2020, Portland, Maine [Published: MAY 2020]

 Trade Ed.
 Dreamscape 2020

 Get our FREE Newsletter and discover a world of audiobooks.

 Let us recommend your next great audiobook!

 Sign up for our free newsletter with audiobook love from AudioFile editors.